ohbendy/Myanmar-font-resources/Mark combinations.md

 # Mark combinations #

 Here we list the combinations of marks above and below a base consonant that can occur in each language.
 The 'combined' sequences in the final column may be drawn as precomposed glyphs.
+Note the visual appearance here may be all wrong depending on what font your browser can find.

 ## Burmese ##